-ENGL 049 1.00 to 3.00 Units English Honors
+ENGL 049 1 to 3.0 Units

+English Honors

-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the Division Dean based on instructor availability.
 An independent study project which generally results in a critical examination of literature of significant creative and/or analytical writing.
 Three to nine hours weekly by arrangement with instructor and division Dean.

-ENGL 051 3 Units Technical Writing
+Technical Writing

 Prerequisite: A score of 102 or better in the last three years on the sentence skills section of the assessment test; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of 'Credit' and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of 'Credit' in ENGL 370.
 Course Advisory: Keyboarding skills.
+The fundamentals of technical writing,

+'Credit' in ENGL 370.
+Course Advisory: Keyboarding skills.
 The fundamentals of technical writing, including memos, forms, resumes, proposals, and formal and informal reports.
 Emphasis is on techniques for organizing, evaluating, and presenting information in the simple, direct, and objective style required in modern technical communications.
 Use of word processing, desktop publishing, graphics, tables, appropriate fonts, layout, and format will also be emphasized.
 Three hours lecture.

-ENGL 058 3 Units Creative Writing: The Literary Magazine I
+Creative Writing: The Literary Magazine I